bvantiem/starter-hugo-academic/content/authors/admin/_index.md

 # highlight_name: true
 ---

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a doctoral candidate in the Department of Criminology at the University of Pennsylvania.
+My research focuses on prisons, with a focus on the way in which prison policy shapes individual outcomes both during incarceration and post-release.
+I am also interested in the overlap between systems of crime and immigration control.
+Prior to starting at Penn, I managed a large scale peer support programme in prisons in the UK and Ireland.
+I also served as an independent monitor of immigration removal centres.
+I hold a BA from University College Utrecht, and an MPhil in Social Anthropology from the University of Cambridge.
+I am currently pursuing an MA in Statistics at Penn alongside my doctoral studies.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.